 The bin: While nine states have passed laws banning rechargeable batteries from landfills, New York City and the state of California have passed the only laws requiring manufacturer take-back programs.
 This means that in four of the 10 largest cities in the U.S., you can purchase rechargeable batteries and know exactly where you can take them for recycling.

 But if you live in an area that’s not covered by this mandate, Call2Recycle is a great place to start.
 Through Call2Recycle’s program, retailers such as Alltel, AT&T, Best Buy, Black & Decker, DeWalt, The Home Depot, Interstate All Battery Centers, Lowe’s, Milwaukee Electrical Tool, Office Depot, Orchard Supply, Porter Cable Service Centers, RadioShack, Remington Product Company, Sears, Staples, Target, US Cellular and Verizon Wireless all offer some sort of battery recycling program.

-Extra tidbit: In the debate between single-use versus rechargeable batteries, which one came out on top?
-You may be surprised…read more
+Extra tidbit: In the debate between single-use and rechargeable batteries, find out which one came out on top.

 Cell phones, laptops and other portable electronics